 Visit the Library.
-The library staff in Somerton are very friendly and helpful, and are used to the Reception class visiting.
-They will have lots of interesting books about starting school, and this is a really good way to encourage a love of learning.
+The library staff in Somerton are very friendly and helpful.
+They will have lots of interesting books and this is a really good way to encourage a love of learning.

 Shop for uniform.
 Even though it is much easier to shop alone, shopping together is a really good opportunity to talk about starting school.
 You can even see whether your child is able to put any of the uniform on themselves.